sheinsight/ni/README.md

 # n

-💡 Use the right package manager by rust

 💡 Inspired by [ni](https://github.com/antfu/ni)

+Choose the correct command prefix (npm, yarn, pnpm) based on the `packageManager` configuration in your `package.json`.

 # Why

-[ni](https://github.com/antfu/ni) is nice , but [ni](https://github.com/antfu/ni) is based on Node.

-it is difficult to collaborate well with node version management tools like [fnm](https://github.com/Schniz/fnm) and [nvm](https://github.com/nvm-sh/nvm).

-Therefore, we need an executable file that does not depend on any environment.
+Why do we need to do this when we already have [ni](https://github.com/antfu/ni) 🤔️ ?

+Because [ni](https://github.com/antfu/ni) runs on the Node environment, which means that when we switch between different versions of Node using tools like [fnm](https://github.com/Schniz/fnm) and [nvm](https://github.com/nvm-sh/nvm), we always need to globally install [ni](https://github.com/antfu/ni), which is not elegant.

+We hope to have a tool similar to [ni](https://github.com/antfu/ni), but it does not depend on the Node environment, so that we can better collaborate with [fnm](https://github.com/Schniz/fnm) and [nvm](https://github.com/nvm-sh/nvm).

+# Differences from ni

+Our philosophy is somewhat different from [ni](https://github.com/antfu/ni).
+We are strict and require you to declare `packageManager` in `package.json`.

 # Installation